pemagrg1/nlp-data-augmentation/README.md

 Under Rule-Based, the basic and most commonly used technique is **EDA**: Easy data augmentation techniques.
 The **EDA techniques** are:

-1. Synonym Replacement
+1. Synonym Replacement: Randomly choose n words from the sentence that does not stop words.
+Replace each of these words with one of its synonyms chosen at random.
-2. Random Deletion
+2. Random Deletion: Randomly remove each word in the sentence with probability p.
-3. Random Swap
+3. Random Swap: Randomly choose two words in the sentence and swap their positions.
+Do this n times.
-4. Random Insertion
+4. Random Insertion: Find a random synonym of a random word in the sentence that is not a stop word.
+Insert that synonym into a random position in the sentence.
+Do this n times

 ### **Vairous Data Augmentation Task**: